 If you are planning to store grains in bulk then my personal recommendation is to use a vacuum sealer, which seals the bags with heat Click here to check it out on Amazon.com

 Grains are a valuable asset to any prepper, not only you can use them for cooking and growing crops but grains will also be a valuable commodity after a major SHTF event.
 However, most people make the false assumption that buying a couple of bags of grain and dumping them in the corner of a basement or a garage is adequate long term storage for the grains.
-Opening up these bags of grains which are not stored correctly after just a few years and most of the grains would be unedible.
+Opening up these bags of grains that are not stored correctly after just a few years and most of the grains would be unedible.

 You should store grains just as you store any other food types in your food pantry.
-Some grains are also very sensitive to constant temperature fluctuations, high humidity not to mention the numerous bugs, parasites, and fungus that use them as nourishment.
+Some grains are also very sensitive to constant temperature fluctuations, and high humidity not to mention the numerous bugs, parasites, and fungus that use them as nourishment.
 Some people also make the false assumption that keeping the grains in a freezer is a good idea, as not only it kills any bugs and parasites which would be in the sack of gain but it also keeps the grains fresh for a longer period of time.

-What these people tend to forget is that in a major SHTF event there is a high possibility that the electricity would be cut off.
+What these people tend to forget is that in a major SHTF event, there is a high possibility that the electricity would be cut off.
 Without electricity, the grains in the freezer would spoil extremely fast due to water damage from the melting ice.
 Once you place a sack of grain in the freezer the water in them will form ice crystals, once these are formed they have already done damage to the grain, and there is no possibility to use these grains for growing crops.

 Another big disadvantage to keeping your grains in the freezer is that once you take the grains out of the freezer you have to consume them fairly fast.
-The second they are out of the freezer the ice crystals start melting, this is an ideal condition for parasites and fungus to grow.
+The second they are out of the freezer the ice crystals start melting, this is an ideal condition for parasites and fungi to grow.
 It doesn’t even take that long for the frozen grains to get spoiled, depending on the ambient temperature and the humidity this could happen as fast as in a few days.
 In addition to storing grains long term, you should also consider storing canned foods, check out my article on Longest lasting canned foods ( Up to 30+ years ).

 There is nothing special about the normal food grade buckets although some stores might want you to think that these are some high-value items.
-Usually, these are made of everyday plastic, although if you worried about BPA which causes cancer there are some that are made out of plastic that does not contain any BPA.
+Usually, these are made of everyday plastic, although if you are worried about BPA which causes cancer there are some that are made out of plastic that does not contain any BPA.
 A food grade bucket is a plastic bucket with an airtight lid on it, the only major difference between them is the thickness of the actual plastic.

 In my article How long can you store bottled water? ( In your Home, Garage or Car ) I have come to the conclusion that not all food grade buckets and bottles are created equally, some of them are not well suited for long term storage.